Descatres/Android-Room-Sensors-App/README.md

 #### Note
-- _This project was made for a university assignment and the grade was 2.85/3._
+- _This project was made for a university assignment and the grade was 2.85/3.
+Some things might be missing due to the orientations given and/or time restrictions._